 The last three seasons Johnson has rushed for 1,364, 1,047 and 1,243 yards.
 Not bad, but not in the same zip code as 2,000 either.
 His averages his first two seasons were 4.9 and 5.6 yards per carry.
 The last three years they've been 4.3, 4.0 and 4.5.
 But that's not all his fault, either.

 Johnson hasn't had a great line to run behind, which made the Titans' offseason moves pretty interesting.
-They signed guard Andy Levitre to a five-year, $39 million deal, then drafted guard Chance Warmack, a future NFL star from Alabama (he was the last draftee to sign).
-The Titans went from being poor on the line to having one of the best guard tandems in football.
+They signed guard Andy Levitre to a five-year, $39 million deal, then drafted guard Chance Warmack, a future NFL star from Alabama (if the Titans ever sign the lone remaining first-round holdout).
+The Titans went from being pretty poor on the line to having one of the best guard tandems in football.
 That makes Johnson much more interesting this season.

 There were warning signs late last season.
 If you remove a 94-yard run against the Jets, Johnson didn't average better than 2.7 yards per carry in any of his last four games in 2012.
 That's concerning.
 But it's a new season, with a significantly upgraded offensive line.